Hard seltzer: Branding

-In addition to advertising Hard Seltzers as the 'healthy alternative', the marketing of Hard seltzers have often relied on their trendiness.
+In addition to advertising hard seltzers as the 'healthy alternative', the marketing of hard seltzers has often relied on their trendiness.
 In 2019, YouTuber Trevor Wallace posted a video title “Summer of White Claw”.
-This video went viral and was watched over 6 million times.
-The aftermath of this video made White Claw (as well as other Hard Seltzer brands) sales skyrocket.
-After this video was released, White Claws were so popular that the surplus of sales lead to a shortage within the company.
+This video went viral and was watched over six million times.
+Following the video, sales of White Claw (as well as other hard seltzer brands) rose sharply and White Claw experienced a shortage.

-Many critics have pointed out that alcoholic beverage ads are often targeted to certain genders.
-For example, many beer companies advertise their drinks as being ‘manly’.
-However, seltzer companies have made a point to have gender-neutral advertising in order to reach the most amount of people possible.
-This genderless way of advertising is also accountable for the drinks surge in popularity.
-The demographics of Hard Seltzer drinkers are Caucasians who are 21 to 44 years of age.
+While alcoholic beverage ads are often targeted at one or other gender, seltzer companies have made a point to have gender-neutral advertising in order to reach the most people possible.
+This has also contributed to the drink's surge in popularity.
+The demographics of hard seltzer drinkers are Caucasians who are 21 to 44 years of age.

 The rise of hard seltzers in the beer category may also be seen as a reflection of the broader surge in popularity of non-alcoholic flavored seltzers evidenced by the sudden and massive popularity of brands like LaCroix and Spindrift.
-On the back of this popularity, hard seltzer brands have launched in numerous countries outside of the U.S., including in Canada, Australia, Finland and the UK.
+On the back of this popularity, hard seltzer brands have launched in numerous countries, including Canada, Australia, Finland and the UK.
 In February 2020, White Claw launched in Canada and subsequently Australia and the UK.

 Fermentation process

 Similarly to beer, fermentation is needed to make these drinks alcoholic.
-However, instead of yeast converting to glucose, the fermentation process of Hard Seltzers consists of directly fermenting a sugar base.
+However, instead of yeast converting starch to glucose, the fermentation process of Hard Seltzers consists of directly fermenting a sugar base.
 This fermentation process yields a discoloration in the product so effective filtration practices of these colors and odors is necessary.
 A common filtration process consists of a carbon treatment which uses CARBOFIL RW, RHC or CA filter sheets.
 This creates a plain alcohol base where flavor can be added afterwards.